 - In a sauce pan add cornflour (Pic 1) and water, stir it without any lumps (Pic 2).

-- If adding food color add at this point.
+- If adding turmeric powder or any food color add at this point.

 - Add sugar,oil and salt to it.